AndreiMoraru123/LiDAR-Search/README.md

 > vcpkg install pcl[vtk]:x64-windows --featurepackages --recurse
 ```

+> **Warning**
-If you do not explicitly declare an x64 build, vcpkg will default it to x86 and cmake will probably fail.
+> If you do not explicitly declare an x64 build, vcpkg will default it to x86 and cmake will probably fail.

 * Next you need to specify the toolchain path to the cmake file